ajbowler/Asteroids/README.md

 - Install Monogame from the development branch
 - Clone repo, open in Visual Studio, verify everything builds with the Monogame Pipeline Tool
 - Run it in Visual Studio

+## Known Unresolved Issues
+- Occasionally when two asteroids collide the game hangs and nothing is drawn.
+I have not been able to figure out why this happens.
+- Occasionally when exiting the game a NullReferenceException is thrown.